PeterJochem/Foot-ROBOT/README.md

-# Instructions for running and compling granular code
+## Instructions for running and compling granular code

+1. obj file and json file